-A scanner can be connected between the keyboard and PC as a "keyboard wedge," where the scanner provides data output that is similar to keyboard entries.
+The scanner can be connected between the keyboard and PC as a "keyboard wedge," where the scanner provides data output that is similar to keyboard entries.
 The following is an example of a keyboard wedge connection:

-- Turn off power and disconnect the keyboard cable from the back of the terminal/computer. - 2.
-Connect the appropriate interface cable to the device and to the terminal/computer.
+- 1. Turn off power and disconnect the keyboard cable from the back of the terminal/computer. - 2.
+Remove the back cover and feed the interface cable through to the device.